Suppression of scattering in quantum confined 2D-helical Dirac systems: Transmission modes and disorder

 More particularly, when $V_c \rightarrow -\infty$ we have $\theta'\simeq 0$ and

-We note that the transmission of a mode differs from 1 except for $\theta=0$ that corresponds to the perfectly transmitted mode discussed in \cite{Ando:2002es,Bardarson2008a,Bardarson2010}.
+We note that the transmission of a mode differs from 1 except for $\theta=0$ that corresponds to the perfectly transmitted mode discussed in Refs. \citenum{Ando:2002es}, \citenum{Bardarson2008a} and \citenum{Bardarson2010}.
 This mode corresponds to $\varepsilon_\text{n}=0$ which requires half a quantum of flux to be threaded through the cross-section of the nanowire to compensate the Berry phase picked up by a particle when it goes around the nanowire.
 This approach is valid as long as (i) the system is quantum confined, which requires $\ell > W$ and (ii) $\lvert d \lambda/dx \lvert \ll 2 \pi$ where $\lambda=2\pi/k_\text{x}$ \cite{Shankar1994}.
 It is therefore not valid close to the onset of a mode but it is satisfied for $\varepsilon \gtrsim \varepsilon_\text{n}$ for the conditions we are using here.

-We compare the analytical expression (\ref{Mean_Trans}) to numerical simulations following the method presented in \cite{Bardarson2007,Bardarson2010,Xypakis2017}.
-The transmissions of a disordered nanowire with $W=200$ nm and $L=500$ nm is calculated up to $\varepsilon/\Delta \sim 25$ and averaged over $\sim 10^3$ disorder configuration for different strength of disorder ranging from the ballistic limit ($g=0$) to the diffusive limit ($g=1$).
+We compare the analytical expression (\ref{Mean_Trans}) to numerical simulations following the method presented in Refs. \citenum{Bardarson2007}, \citenum{Bardarson2010} and \citenum{Xypakis2017}.
+The transmissions of a disordered nanowire with $W=200$ nm and $L=500$ nm is calculated up to $\varepsilon/\Delta \sim 25$ and averaged over $\sim 10^3$ disorder configurations for different strengths of disorder ranging from the ballistic limit ($g=0.02$, $\ell_\text{m} > 2L$) to the diffusive limit ($g=1$, $\ell_\text{m} < W$).
 We choose a correlation length $\xi = 10$ nm consistent with experimental measurements \cite{Dufouleur2016}.

 Results are presented in Fig. \ref{fig2} for half a flux quantum threading the cross section of the nanowire.
-Due to time reversal symmetry, the zero energy mode is topologically protected and its transmission is equal to 1 independently of the strength of the disorder \cite{Bardarson2010,Bardarson2008a}.
+Due to time reversal symmetry, the zero energy mode is topologically protected and its transmission is equal to 1 independently of the disorder strength\cite{Bardarson2010,Bardarson2008a}.
 All other modes exhibit Fabry-Pérot resonances that are not fully averaged out for a weak disorder ($g \lesssim 0.02$).
 Nevertheless, the average transmission roughly follows the analytical formula (\ref{Mean_Trans}) in general.